VladVes/Page-downloader/README.md

 [![Build Status](https://www.travis-ci.org/VladVes/project-lvl3-s130.svg?branch=master)](https://www.travis-ci.org/VladVes/project-lvl3-s130)

 ```
-This cli app recives url as an argument, downloads html page and
+This cli app downloads and save html page by given URL and
-modify all the references on it to the local resources.
+modify all the references to the local resources.
 ```

 ## Install: